hirwacedric123/urqrplate/README.md

 ### Overall Goal

-Develop a comprehensive web and mobile application to automate and enhance ALU's dining management.
+Develop a comprehensive web and mobile application to automate and enhance the University of Rwanda's dining management.

 ### SMART Objectives